mahipal-z/Sentiment-Analysis/README.md

 # Description
 The goal of the project is to develop a machine learning model that can accurately classify the sentiment of product reviews as either positive or negative.

-To review the codes refer the notebook here: https://github.com/mahipal-z/Sentiment-Analysis/blob/main/notebook.ipynb
+To review the codes, refer the notebook here: https://github.com/mahipal-z/Sentiment-Analysis/blob/main/notebook.ipynb

 # Project Conclusion